forbidden-arts/forbidden-arts/README.md

 Here's a glimpse of my coding adventures:

 1. [**MiniRT**](https://github.com/forbidden-arts/miniRT): The ultimate culmination of cosines, caffeine, and cursing!
-This wizardry takes a small input file and creates a Ray Traced masterpiece that's definitely the next big thing...
+This wizardry takes a small input file and creates a Ray Traced masterpiece!
 2. [**Philosophers**](https://github.com/forbidden-arts/philosophers): A multi-threading trip down the rabbit hole that explores the metaphysical nature of existence by pitting philosophers head-to-head in a starvation-fueled Thunderdome!
 3. [**Push Swap**](https://github.com/forbidden-arts/push_swap): Ever wanted to order a list but you only have two hands?
-This is exactly like that, but as a compensatory move, you can have infinite fingers and your hands can pivot.
+This is exactly like that, but you can have infinite fingers and your wrists rotate.
 4. [**MiniShell**](https://github.com/forbidden-arts/minishell): Let posterity show that this was the first step on the journey of my computer gaining sentience.
 Hopefully it remembers me fondly when it starts building terminators.

 ## Skills